 Select Enabled to enable Option ROM support to boot the computer using a network device specified by the user.
 The options are Legacy and EFI.

 Onboard LAN1 Option ROM

-Use this option to select the type of device installed in LAN Port1 used for system boot.
-The default setting for LAN1 Option ROM is PXE.
+Use this option to select the type of device installed in LAN Port1 for system boot.
+The options are Disabled, PXE, and iSCSI.